arisGio/js-drills/README.md

 Check <a href="https://code.tutsplus.com/a-simple-regex-cheat-sheet--cms-31278t">JavaScript Regex Cheat Sheet
 </a>.

+Useful website to test regular expressions.
+Check <a href="https://regex101.com/">HERE<a>.

 # Added "type": "module" to package.json

 When set to "module", the type field allows a package to specify all .js files within are ES modules.
 If the "type" field is omitted or set to "commonjs", all .js files are treated as CommonJS.